 If you’re here, reading this page it’s because you or someone you care about is struggling.
 People don’t come to see psychologists and therapists because they’re feeling great.
 They come because something doesn’t feel right and they want some help.
-Finding the right fit for you is important, but how do you choose a therapist?
+Finding the right fit for you is important, but how do you choose a psychologist Oakville?
 How do you find a good one without wasting your time and money?

 At Shift Cognitive Therapy, we really want you to get the help you need and we want you to feel truly taken care of in the process.
 Because we always have to protect our clients and their privacy, we’re not allowed to show reviews or glowing testimonials about how we’ve helped other people with their anxiety, depression, stress or relationship issues.
 So, instead, we decided to offer staff bios that demonstrate that we’re all very real people who love the work we do and truly care about our clients.

 Read our bios, explore our website and, when you’re ready, give us a call or send an email to open the door to feeling better.
 We’ll call you back and spend a few minutes with you on the phone.
 We’ll listen to what you’re looking for and tell you which of our therapists would be the best fit for you.
 We’ll also tell you if we think your needs might be better served by another practice and give you a few names!

 Dr. Ian Shulman, PhD, Psychologist